lihikaspi/MusicRecSystem/README.md

 ### Stage 1: Downloading the Dataset

-The code downloads the Yambda dataset from Hugging Face's `datasets` library using the provided wrapper class.
+The code downloads the Yambda dataset from Hugging Face's `datasets` library using the provided wrapper class found in `project_data/download_yambda.py`.
 All the interaction files and metadata available in this dataset are saved in parquet format.

 ```bash